shkim04/shkim04.github.io/blog/2023-08-02/nestjs-guards-setup.en.md

 ![delete-forbidden](../imgs/2023-08-02/delete-forbidden.png)

 ## Thoughts
-It is a cool thing to use **Guards** to authenticate a user because it has a single responsibility and can be used all over the whole application.
+It is a cool thing to use **Guard** to authenticate a user because it has a single responsibility and can be used all over the whole application.
 But, as you can see, I had the simplest process for the authentication.
-In the next article, I will elaborate the process by making use of `bcrypt` to hash passwords.
+In the next article, I will elaborate the process by making use of `passport` and `bcrypt` to hash passwords.

-_You can see the whole code on the [nestjs-guards](https://github.com/shkim04/find-your-wc/tree/nestjs-guards) branch._

 _**THANKS FOR READING.
 SEE YOU NEXT TIME!**_